benreiff/Leaflet-Earthquake/README.md

 ![1-Logo](Leaflet-Step-1/Images/1-Logo.png)

 The USGS provides scientific data about natural hazards, the health of our ecosystems and environment, and the impacts of climate and land-use change.
-They collect a massive amount of data from all over the world each day, which I used to visualize updated information about earthquakes in a given 24-hour time period.
+They collect data from all over the world each day.
+I used that information to create a data visualization for earthquakes.

 1. **Choice of a Dataset**